replikativ/datahike/doc/schema.md

 the database with a small set of helper definitions that added informations about references and cardinality.
 Even though datahike's API moved to a *schema-on-write* approach, the schemaless behaviour is still supported.
-On database creation you may set the `:schema-on-read` parameter to `true`.
+On database creation you may opt out by setting the `:schema-on-read` parameter to `true`.

 ```clojure
 (require '[datahike.api :as d])